How Much is Your Business Worth?

 How long will it take to implement?
 Digital business models can be new and alien to work with at first, but there’s no doubting the streamlining of costs that they can deliver.

-8. CUSTOMER EXPERIENCE: One of the most important essentials – and in fact, one of the “Golden 10 Essentials”.
+Find the right people to brief and work with on this, staying on top of how it will deliver for you in the future. - CUSTOMER EXPERIENCE: One of the most important essentials – and in fact, one of the “Golden 10 Essentials”.
 I’ve listed it here, though, because your customer might be experiencing your business in a totally different way by now.

 Digital transformation affects your customer as much as it does your company.
 Of course, he will be reviewing your business more regularly online, too, so it’s as well to listen to the new ways he says he wants to experience your products and service.